 One of the biggest mistakes we see investors make is cutting corners during the due diligence process.
-While apartment buildings can be lucrative, failure to perform thorough due diligence can cripple an otherwise promising investment.
+While investing in rental property homes can be lucrative, failure to perform thorough due diligence can cripple an otherwise promising investment.

 Here are 9 steps we suggest every investor take before closing on an apartment building: